Trump says US will lift steel tariffs to 50 percent at Pennsylvania rally

 “We’re going to bring it from 25 percent to 50 percent, the tariffs on steel into the United States of America, which will even further secure the steel industry in the United States,” Trump told the crowd.
 “Nobody’s going to get around that.”

-How that tariff increase would affect the free-trade deal with Canada and Mexico – or a separate trade deal struck earlier this month with the United Kingdom – remains unclear.
+How that tariff increase would affect an existing free-trade pact with Canada and Mexico – or a separate trade deal struck earlier this month with the United Kingdom – remains unclear.

-Also left ambiguous was the nature of a deal struck between Nippon Steel, the largest steel producer in Japan, and the domestic company US Steel.
-Still, Trump played up the partnership between the two companies as a “blockbuster agreement”.
+Also left ambiguous was the nature of a partnership developping between Nippon Steel, the largest steel producer in Japan, and the domestic company US Steel.
+Still, at the rally, Trump played up the partnership as a “blockbuster agreement”.

 “ There’s never been a $14bn investment in the history of the steel industry in the United States of America,” Trump said of the deal.